ugaliguy/Machine-Learning/README.md

 # Machine-Learning

-My exercise files for a Machine Learning course I'm taking.
+My exercise files for a Machine Learning course I'm taking taught by Andrew Ng at Stanford